 Our electronic newsletter is a great way to stay up to date with emerging issues, current water quality conditions and diverse information related to the stewardship of the Tomales Bay watershed.
 Join our eNews mailing list.

-The TBWC hosted the 2010 and 2012 State of the Bay Conferences convening researchers and the public alike to learn about and discuss priority issues facing Tomales Bay and its watershed.
+The TBWC hosted the 2010, 2012 and 2016 State of the Bay Conferences convening researchers and the public alike, to learn about and discuss priority issues facing Tomales Bay and its watershed.
 Learn about past conferences, see presentations and view video of the 2010 State of the Bay Conference.

 The Council hosts semi-annual public meetings to gather Council Members and other stakeholders to discuss current issues and participates in local and regional meetings to promote stewardship of Tomales Bay and its watershed.